ATournel/Little-Dungeon/README.md

       - Rooms: randomly select five rooms between the ten available, rooms may repeat themselves
       - Foes: randomly displays 1, 2 or 3 foes in each room the player visits
       - BossChests: the first one randomly loots a legendary item but the second and third ones loot according to previous loots

+ 5. Scanners

+   Scanners are used to allow the player to select one the different choices offered to him.

  ### That's it for the technical part.